Chapter 16

 1951 May 11.
 My Dearest Sherry!
 You and Mommy came to visit us for the weekend… We bought a large 20” TV set just a few weeks ago and you too enjoyed seeing the pictures on it.
 But most you liked to see dancing and you tried to imitate everything you saw, even how to curtsy, by putting one foot behind the other which was a hard thing for a 23-months-old baby.
 Grandpa and I just watched you instead of the pictures and got a bigger kick out of you…

 Mathilda wrote her translation on unused pages toward the end of the Diary.
 Occasionally she skipped over bits, such as the list of new words little Márta was learning (“I’m not going to repeat the words, because in this translation they won’t mean much to you or your children either if they’re going to ever read it”).
-And once in awhile Mathilda could not resist adding parenthetical commentary: when József resolved to teach Márta that good books and good plays were worth more than silly friends or dances, Mathilda observed that “he sure changed his view since then ha?”
-The translation took her nearly seven months, but on August 3 she wrote Martha:
+And once in awhile Mathilda added parenthetical commentary: when József resolved to teach Márta that good books and good plays were worth more than silly friends or dances, Mathilda observed that “he sure changed his view since then ha?”
+The translation took her nearly seven months, but on August 3rd she wrote Martha:

 Well my dear, I finished with the translating today.
 Tried my very best to follow it as close as I possibly could, not taking or putting anything more to it than the original diary had.
 I know I made spelling mistakes plenty in it, but I also know you forgive me for that.
 But I hope it isn’t so bad as not to be understood by you when you read it.
 I am happy to still be here to see you and your brother George growing up, and on your own, doing something you both want and like to do, and also to see you measured up to our expectation of loving one another, as we hoped sister and brother to understand and care for each other.
 Life is too short my dear children to do less, and I am asking you again to be good to each other as long as you both live, and be happy, very happy my dears, then we shall be too, content in your happiness.
 So long my darlings, Your ever loving Mom.